samricotta/cel-dummy/README.md

 # Celestia Dummy Application

-The application's purpose is to send and receive messages to both the celestia app and celestia node.
+The application's purpose is to send and receive messages to/from the celestia network.

-A POST request is sent with the a namespace id, message and gas limit.
-A response is sent back which is inclusive of the block height.
-To receive a message, a GET request is sent along with the block height and retrieves the assigned message.
+To submit a message, an HTTP POST request is made with the a namespace id, message and gas limit included in the body of the request and a block height is returned upon success.

+To retrieve a message, a GET request is made to the /namespaced_data/{nID}/height/{height} endpoint that includes the namespaceID under which the user submitted their message, and the block height at which the message was included.

 ## Installation